openstreetmap-polska/fractal/README.md

 # Fractal

-Fractal is rich and scalable map style based on the free data from collaborative mapping project [OpenStreetMap](https://www.openstreetmap.org) (OSM), using [CartoCSS](https://github.com/mapbox/carto) stylesheet processor as a tool for maintaining compact rendering rules and [Mapnik](https://mapnik.org/) as rendering backend.
+Fractal is rich and scalable map style.
+It's based on the data model from collaborative mapping project [OpenStreetMap](https://www.openstreetmap.org) (OSM), using [CartoCSS](https://github.com/mapbox/carto) stylesheet processor as a tool for maintaining compact rendering rules and [Mapnik](https://mapnik.org/) as rendering backend.

-Fractal is general purpose, but it focuses on high zoom levels and aims to support so called "micromapping".
+Fractal is general purpose, but it focuses on high zoom levels and aims to support so called "[micromapping](https://wiki.openstreetmap.org/wiki/Micromapping)".
 It will be probably less usable for rural and outdoor areas, where almost all the objects are important and should be amplified to be visible.
-On the other hand, urban areas filled with lot of POIs should be less cluttered, because objects are moved to the corresponding zoom levels according to their size, and at the same time showing more things, because high zoom levels can fit more.
+On the other hand, urban areas filled with lot of POIs should be less cluttered, because objects are moved to the corresponding zoom levels according to their size, and at the same time showing more objects, because high zoom levels can fit more.
 In particular, zoom level 20 (z20) can contain a lot of useful details, not included in other map styles.

 ![screenshot](https://raw.github.com/openstreetmap-polska/fractal/master/preview.png)